 - Similarly, creating a digital copy does not absolve an agency of the responsibility to maintain the original paper or film record.

-- Less typical media, like photographs or audio tapes are also be public records.
+- Less typical media, like photographs or audio tapes, may also be public records.

 - As a rule, assume that content and function, rather than format, determine whether an item is a record and how long it should be kept.